Bill & Ted Party On

 The success of Bill & Ted put its two stars on the map in Hollywood.
 It was a success that no one saw coming— not even the people involved could have imagined how big it would become.
 Keanu Reeves, who played Ted, had been a working actor since 1984, and had 18 credits to his name before Bill & Ted; his biggest credit being a role in Dangerous Liaisons:

-Alex Winter, who played Bill, had seven credits to his name, which the biggest being the first vampire to die in The Lost Boys:
+Alex Winter, who played Bill, had seven credits to his name, with the biggest being the first vampire to die in The Lost Boys:

 The fact that Bill & Ted was so successful shouldn’t have been as a big of a surprise as it was considering the pedigree behind the camera.
 Chris Matheson had no previous credits, but Ed Solomon (who parodied his name in the sequel by giving it to the bad guy, De Nomolos) had been credited as a writer on eight episodes of Lavern & Shirely, and also the short-lived TV show, It’s Garry Shandling’s Show.
 Lavern & Shirley may have thrived on slapstick, but if that was all it had, the show would not still be so fondly remembered to this day.
 Laverne & Shirley also had heart, which we see in full display in Bill & Ted’s Excellent Adventure (less so in Bill & Ted’s Bogus Journey, which relies more on slapstick).
 Solomon would go on to write the first Men in Black, which seems to fall right in line with the Bill & Ted sense of humor.